 Those who wish to apply should submit a 700-1000 word statement describing:

-- your research and how it supports the broad themes outlined in the ExEP Science Gap List (and related exoplanet topics)
+- your research and how it supports the broad themes outlined in the ExEP Science Gap List (and related exoplanet topics),

 Your application will be evaluated based on how you address these three prompts.
 Applicants should substantively address all of the above areas.